19 New Social Media Apps & Platforms in 2023

 Like Twitter Spaces, Instagram Reels is not a new social media platform so much as a new feature.
 But it’s still worth paying attention to.

-Instagram Reels are short videos (15, 30 or 60 seconds) that can be edited right in the app.
+Instagram Reels are short videos (up to 90 seconds) that can be edited right in the app.
 Unlike Stories, they don’t disappear after 24 hours.
-They live in your feed, under a dedicated tab:
+They live in your feed under a dedicated tab.

 Reels offer more sophisticated editing options than Stories: you can edit clips together, adjust the layout, or add AR effects.
 The results are fun and creative, which is why Reels are so popular on the Explore page.

 Should your brand be making Reels?
 We ran an experiment to see if Reels would boost our engagement, and overall we saw a small improvement.
 But Reels can be a powerful way to connect with audiences, and Instagram has configured the app to showcase quality Reels content.

 And if you’re already creating video content for Stories, it’s definitely worth exploring Reels to extend the reach and lifespan of your content!

 In June 2021, Spotify released their new app for live audio conversations (sound familiar?) called Spotify Greenroom–in April 2022, the branding was changed to Spotify Live.